ymolists/website/gitpod/docs/self-hosted/helm-deprecated/requirements/index.md

 > ⚠️ **Deprecated Content**
 >
 > The content of this page assumes you are using Helm, which is now deprecated.
+Please use the [Installer](../latest) instead.

 This page details the software and hardware requirements for installing Gitpod Self-Hosted on your own infrastructure.